zchen15/CGDesigner/README.md

 ```

 ### Rebuilding the docker container
-The docker contain can be rebuild and added to the kubernetes cluster by running `bash docker_build.sh`.
+The docker container can be rebuilt and added to the kubernetes cluster by running `bash docker_build.sh`.
 This will update the container with new code you added to this directory.

 ## Issues
 If you experience any issues with the code, please post them on the issues section along with the log file.
 I will monitor this periodically and try to fix issues as they arise.